 In 2004, the S2K received a refresh with several updates.
-The North American models now received the larger 2.2-liter engine followed by Japan in 2006.
+The North American models now received the larger 2.2-litre engine followed by Japan in 2006.
 All other markets continued to receive the F20C through 2009.

-For 2008, a Club Racer (CR) model was offered in the US.
+In 2008, a Club Racer (CR) model was offered in the US.
 This was essentially a track-ready version of the S2K.
 The main features of the CR were: a lower ratio steering rack, darker colored wheels, stiffer suspension, weight reduction mods, chassis braces, and a revised body kit and rear spoiler.
-In terms of weight savings, the stereo and A/C were optional, the spare tire and jack were removed which made the CR approximately 90lbs lighter than a standard S2K.
+In terms of weight savings, the stereo and A/C were optional, and the spare tire and jack were removed which made the CR approximately 90lbs lighter than a standard S2K.
 All models were hardtop convertibles and a total of 699 were made in 2008 and 2009.

-It should be noted 2010 and 2011 sales numbers were leftover 2009 models that were still on dealer lots.
+It should be noted that 2010 and 2011 sales numbers were leftover 2009 models that were still on dealer lots.

 If the S2000 is 15+ years old it can be imported to Canada.
 In the USA, it must be 25 years old.

-They were well-built, fun to drive, with good performance characteristics.
+They were well-built, fun to drive, and with good performance characteristics.
 As a result, they have become popular over the last few years.

 The Club Racer, Type S and Type V (JDM only).
-These three are the most desirable with the CR and Type-V being as close to a street-legal race version of the S2000 you can get.
+These three are the most desirable with the CR and Type-V being as close to a street-legal race version of the S2000 as you can get.
 The Type-S had an extra 10hp and was the only model that came with the VGS.

 How to Import a Honda S2000